Madame Bovary: Plot

 Charles Bovary is a shy, oddly dressed teenager who does poorly in medical school, and becomes not a physician, but rather an Officier de santé in the Public Health Service.
 He marries the woman his mother has chosen for him, the unpleasant but supposedly rich widow Héloïse Dubuc.
 He sets out to build a practice in the village of Tostes in the Seine-Inférieure department of the Normandy region.

 One day, Charles visits a local farm to set the broken leg of its owner, Théodore Rouault, and meets his daughter, Emma, a beautiful, convent-educated, poetically-dressed young woman who has a yearning for luxury and romance inspired by reading popular novels.
 Charles is immediately attracted to her, and when Héloïse dies, Charles waits a decent interval before courting Emma in earnest.
 Her father gives his consent, and Emma and Charles marry.

-Especially after a fancy ball where she dances with a Vicomte, Emma finds her married life dull and becomes listless.
+After a fancy ball where she dances with a Vicomte, Emma finds her married life dull and becomes listless.
 Charles decides that she needs a change of scenery and moves his practice to the larger market town of Yonville-l'Abbaye, where Emma gives birth to a daughter, Berthe, but motherhood proves a disappointment to Emma.
 She becomes infatuated with Léon Dupuis, a law student who shares Emma's appreciation of literature and music.
 Emma does not fully act upon her passion for Léon, who departs for Paris to continue his studies.
 Emma ambitiously hopes Charles will gain a higher local reputation when he tries an innovative operation to cure a local inn-servant, Hippolyte, of his clubfoot, but the procedure goes disastrously and Hippolyte's leg must be amputated.
 Emma holds Charles in utter contempt.